TOAST-DOCS/Gamebase/en/unreal-push.md

 **PUSH_EXTERNAL_LIBRARY_ERROR**

-* This error occurs from NHN Cloud Push library.
+* The error is returned when an error occurs in NHN Cloud Push library.
-* Check your error codes like below:
+* The information on the error in NHN Cloud Push library is included in the error details, and you can find detailed error code and message as follows.

 ```cpp
 GamebaseError* gamebaseError = error; // GamebaseError object via callback